 So, Is the Nintendo Switch educational?

 In my opinion… Not unless you actively seek out educational games.
 Your child(ren) may learn the occasional thing from games.
-However, the device should be considered as an item for relaxing with – not learning from.
+However, the device should be considered as an item for relaxing with – not just learning from.
 The time may come when Nintendo expands their downloads to include more educational products.
 However, for now I don’t consider the Nintendo Switch to be educational enough to be classed as a “learning toy”.